 When the study began, the subjects’ average score was 23 — in other words, pretty close to severe.
 But when they took the assessment again 4 weeks later, their average score had dropped to 8 — meaning almost no depression.

 The researchers plan to follow the subjects for the next year, and will report on the long-term results in a future psilocybin study.

 Major depressive disorder

-Major depressive disorder is the commonest of the mental illnesses.
-It is a disorder of mood often characterized by sadness, loneliness, loss of interest (anhedonia), loss of energy (asthenia), distractedness, and loss of self-esteem.
+Major depressive disorder is among the most common of mental illnesses.
+It is a mood disorder often characterized by sadness, loneliness, loss of interest (anhedonia), loss of energy (asthenia), distractedness, and loss of self-esteem.
 Depression is a serious mental illness that affects millions of people, and sometimes causes severe symptoms that interfere with daily life and work.